 I am an interdisciplinary and transnational historian.
 My current and former research projects focus on Mexican, Latin American, LGBTQ+, and Indigenous history.

-The projects listed below include complete and in-progress digital exhibitions that focus on LGBTQ+ history, visual culture, and Indigenous history.
+The projects listed below include complete and in-progress digital exhibitions that focus on LGBTQ+ history, Mexican history and visual culture.

 Mapping Foolscap: Gay Oral Histories, 1981-1987

 This digital exhibition draws on oral histories collected by John Grube and Lionel Collier between 1981 and 1987 to locate places where gay men gathered, cruised, and socialized in Toronto through the 1940s to the late 1960s.
 Zohar Freeman and myself created this exhibit in collaboration with the LGBTQ Oral History Digital Collaboratory, directed by Dr. Elspeth Brown, and The Arquives: Canada's LGBTQ2+ Archives.